sass/sass/proposal/module-system.md

 (as quoted strings, without `$`) to the current values of those variables.

-Note that (like the existing `*-defined()` functions), this function's behavior depends on the lexical context in it's invoked.
+Note that (like the existing `*-defined()` functions), this function's behavior depends on the lexical context in which it's invoked.

 #### `module-functions()`